snapshot-labs/snapshot-docs/faq/im-a-snapshot-user/space-settings.md

 <summary>My space is no longer verified.
 Why is that?</summary>

 Verification status is valid as long as the space meets all requirements.
-Make sure you meet all the requirements defined [here](../../user-guides/spaces/get-verified.md#how-to-get-your-space-verified) and reach out to our team on the Discord through [#helpdesk-tickets](https://discord.com/channels/707079246388133940/1090290400943677440) to regain the space verification.
+Make sure you meet all the requirements defined [here](../../user-guides/spaces/get-verified.md#how-to-get-your-space-verified) and contact our support on [Help Center](https://help.snapshot.org/en/) to regain the space verification.

 </details>